A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Interpretations

 \subsection{The Compatibility Theorem}

 We now prove the Innermost Compatibility Theorem for STRSs.
-The proof is analogous to that in~\cite{kop:vale:23} with some adaptations to the fact that terms are applicative (i.e., we do not use lambdas) and second-order only, which allows us to make the cost component explicit as a \( \totalcostprime{\cdot} \) function, and the evaluation strategy is innermost.
+The proof is analogous to that in~\cite{kop:vale:23} with some adaptations to the definitions of \cref{subsec:interpretationdef} which are possible here since our terms are applicative and second-order only; we also make some adaptations to the evaluation strategy being innermost rather than call-by-value, in particular through the use of the \( \totalcostprime{\cdot} \) function.